 Event template: Select (use the button with three dots) the automatically created alarm template event0.

 Event description defined here (otherwise from template)

 : Check and in the "Event description (desc)

 " configurator enter the event text, for example "Switching boiler 1 on"

 Activate the event if: select "On each change to true"

 Leave the other items in this dialog window unchanged.

-You have just set the application to detect the changes of the first bit (index 0) of the status variable and if the value of this bit switches to 1 (true) then the event is triggered.
+You have just set the application to detect the changes of the first bit (zero-based index) of the Status variable and if the value of this bit switches to 1 (true) then the event is triggered.

 Advanced event logging

 The above described procedures allow you to quickly and easily define the eventing of variables in your application.
 If these options are insufficient for any reason, then it is also possible to work with events in scripts.
 In this way, other features of the event system that are not available by means of data extensions can be used.